-- Encourage your child to make a revision timetable and stick to it.
-There are some great examples and templates on BBC Bitesize.
+- 1. Encourage your child to make a revision timetable and stick to it.
+Find an excellent guide to making a successful revision timetable here, via the Exam Coach.
 Agree on an independent study routine with your child.
 For example, will they work immediately when they come home or will they have a break first?
 It is important that students have time away from their studies, which day will this be and what will this look like? - 2.
 Make sure your child has a quiet space to work, with no distractions.
-This can be in the year 11 study space at school, at home, or in a local library. - 3.
+As mentioned above, we can accommodate early starts and late finishes within the Sixth Form block. - 3.
 Help your child to find the method of learning and retaining information that works best for them.
-The Learning Scientists website has some great resources for ways you can support your child with revision techniques.We know from research that reading and making notes is not the most effective method of revision.
+The Learning Scientists website has some great resources for ways you can support your child with revision techniques.
+We know from research that reading and making notes is not the most effective method of revision.
 Instead, encourage your child to try: - a.
 Quizzing themself using flashcards.
 You can even help your child by testing them too! - b.
 Writing braindumps - c.
 Watching video clips and answering follow up questions - d.
-Completing exam questions.
+Completing and self-assessing exam questions using mark schemes.

 - 4. Check the exam specifications.
 All exam boards publish these, along with practice papers and mark schemes too.
-Alternatively, speak to your child's teacher directly.
+Alternatively, speak to teachers directly.
 We are always able to help with targeted ideas, example questions and past papers of our own. - 5.
-Search out revision apps and online resources such as BBC Bitesize, Seneca, Hegarty to clarify areas your child feels less confident about.
-Teenagers sometimes concentrate on their best subjects/topics and leave their weaker ones till the end but it is a good idea to tackle weak areas early on.
+Search out revision apps and online resources such as Seneca, Hegarty, Isaac Physics and SparkNotes to clarify areas your child feels less confident about.
+Students sometimes concentrate on their best subjects/topics and leave their weaker ones till the end but it is a good idea to tackle weak areas early on.
 They should revisit these challenging topics frequently. - 6.
 Encourage them to break revision into manageable chunks and to take regular breaks in between revision sessions.
 It's far more effective to do 30 minutes of successful revision rather than plough on for hours on end and not get anywhere.
 This is backed up by research by academics at the University of Sheffield who found that learning is more effective when spread out over stretches of time.
 At this time in the year, students should be completing three or four 20-30 minute chunks of revision alongside their homework. - 7.
 Exercise is a huge factor in maintaining good mental health, physical health and sleep patterns.
 Encourage them to take walks and runs, or to participate in sport at school. - 8.
 It has been proven that healthy food can aid focus, while unhealthy food can lead to poor sleep and sugar crashes.
 Try to keep an eye on what your child eats and drinks and encourage good choices. - 9.
 Sleep is key.
 Set a bedtime and stick to it.
 Avoid 'blue light' devices for, at least, an hour before bed.
-We all know this is a tough ask, but the benefits are huge. - 10.
+We all know this is a tough ask but the benefits are huge. - 10.
 Most important of all, help your child to keep everything in perspective.
 Remind them that the better they prepare and the more confident they feel in their subject knowledge the less stressed they will feel when the exams start.
-But by the end of June the exams will be over and it will be the start of the long summer holidays.
+But by the end of June the exams will be over, it will be the start of the long summer holidays and an exciting future ahead.